-Petroleum Exploration License 37 (“PEL 37”) covers an area of 17295km² of the northern Namibian offshore region located about 420km south of the Angolan/Namibian border.
-Water depths over PEL 37 range from 500m to 1500m and over the main prospective area where the Albatross and other prospects (Seagull, Gannet & Cormorant) have been delineated, range from 400m to 600m.
+Petroleum Exploration License 37 (“PEL 37”) is located in the Walvis Basin and covers an area of 17,295 square kilometers off the northern Namibian offshore region located about 420 kilometers south of the Angolan/Namibian border.
+Water depths over PEL 37 range from 400 meters to 1,500 meters.

 Oil was recovered from the Wingat-1 well drilled by HRT (now PetroRio) in 2013 that is located in the block directly south of PEL 37.
 The Murombe-1 well, drilled in the same license as Wingat-1, intersected a world class mature oil-prone source in the Aptian sequence.
 The acquisition of a 3,440 square kilometers 3D seismic survey in PEL 37 resulted in the delineation of a number of significant prospects consisting of Lower Cretaceous submarine fans that are stratigraphically trapped.